 - Installing digital signage to keep students and staff who are in a building or on campus up-to-date on rapidly changing guidance and procedures.

 The traditional education model in the US is rapidly evolving, and schools that are embracing this digital transformation will experience a higher level of student success and, for schools that need to drive enrollment, have a significant competitive advantage.
 In the midst of a changed world and changing student and parent expectations, can you afford to fall behind?

-If you need to upgrade your online learning capabilities before the start of the 2021 semester, schedule a consultation today to start planning and lock in the equipment you will need.
+If you need to upgrade your online learning capabilities before next semester, schedule a consultation today to start planning and lock in the equipment you will need.